SANDAG/Survey_Airport/README.md

 ### 12. `/notebooks/12-make-word-document-from-excel-questionnaire.ipynb`
 There is no perfect way to archive the survey instrument, as its a web-based instrument with skip logic.
 Screenshots of the questionnairre have been stored.
 In this script, an Excel version of the questionnaire is rendered as a Word document for easier review.

+### 13. `notebooks/13-compare-thanksgiving-week-records.ipynb`
+This notebook draws various comparisons between `resident_visitor_purpose` across various days of the thanksgiving week and rest of the weeks.
+Significant differences were found, and hence records captured during this week were dropped from the expansion.

+### 14. `notebooks/14-make-origin-destination-map`
+This notebook generates a map of origin and destination trip ends in the reports/maps/ directory.
+The map is in html format and can be segmented by resident/visitors and transit/non-transit.
+The map is also not included in github.

+### 15. `notebooks/15-compare-sas-and-intercept-data.ipynb`
+There could be a difference between the characteristics of respondents between the self-administered and intercept survey.
+This notebook compares the distribution of some key variables from both these surveys.

+### 16. `notebooks/16-calculate-walking-distance.ipynb`
+This notebooks calculates the walking (and other access mode distances) for transit riders.
+This is done to verify the validity of the location fields, and detect certain outliers - and declare them invalid.

+### 17. `notebooks/17-business-vs-non-business-logic.csv`
+The flight purpose asked in the survey has multiple categories, e.g., `BUSINESS`, `COMBINATION_BUSINESS_LEISURE`, `LEISURE`, `COMMUTE` and `OTHER`.
+However, the ABM expects the purpose to be either BUSINESS or NON_BUSINESS.
+This notebook explores some possibilities of using fields like `reimbursement` and `flight_purpose` to classify if a trip is BUSINESS or NON_BUSINESS.

+### 18. `notebooks/18-compare_income_terminals.ipynb`

+  The income distributions of passengers from terminal 1 vs terminal 2 could be different (because of difference in airlines).
+This notebook investigates that.
+No significant difference was found between the two distributions.

+### 19. `notebooks/make-tall-data-for-select-tableau-summaries.ipynb`
+This notebook creates a tall version of the data to make it better formatted for Tableau, by allowing selection of summaries.